Avigdor Eskin: Russia and Ukraine

 Eskin frequently lectures in Israel, in Europe and in Russia on political science and theological matters.
 He is liked within the conservative circles around the world, due to his staunch support of right-wing causes, and pro-life agenda.
 Eskin has close ties to leading Israeli conservatives such as the Likud's Michael Kleiner and Otzma Yehudit MK Itamar Ben-Gvir.

-Eskin had ties in nineties to Russian political analyst Aleksandr Dugin, but later became his ideological opponent.
+Eskin has close ties to Russian political analyst Aleksandr Dugin, having previously served on the central committee of Dugin's Eurasia Party.

 In May 2018 Ukraine has forbidden entry for three years with blocking of the right to dispose of assets and the belonging property.

 South Africa

 Eskin is active in South African politics, frequently visiting the country, and working as an activist for Afrikaner separatists' rights.
 In this role, he has caused diplomatic incidents, notably when describing Desmond Tutu as a fascist who is oppressing the Afrikaner people.
-The statement released in this regard was put out jointly with Dan Roodt, who is seperately documented as having associations with the Swedish Resistance Movement.
+The statement released in this regard was put out jointly with Dan Roodt, who is separately documented as having associations with the Swedish Resistance Movement.